This post may contain affiliate links.

 Organic, non-GMO, full-spectrum, high-quality CBD oil has no side effects for pets.
 The most that can happen is loose stool when too much is given, which I haven't experienced with my dogs.

 How Does CBD Oil Taste for Dogs

 I've found that the best way to give CBD oil (and see the most benefit) is to have my dogs lick it from the palm of my hand or put it in their mouth from a dropper.
 I'm not a fan of adding it to their food because I don't know how much will make it to their system after it goes through their digestive tract.
 Since I give CBD oil to my dogs from the dropper, I've noticed that three out of my four dogs likes CBD oil.
 Sydney, one of the dogs who need it, isn't a fan.
 We have a deal – I will add it to her mouth (two droppers full for a 78-pound dog) and she gets a treat afterward.

 Who's training who here?
 (Grammary says it's “who” and not “whom.”)

 More about CBD Oil for Dogs

-- 5 Ways CBD Oil Helps Keep My Dogs Healthy
+- Top 3 CBD Oil Products for My Dogs

 Disclosure: This is a sponsored post.
 I received payment and CBD oil in exchange for freelance writing, social media promotion, and sharing my honest thoughts on Natural Pet Organics products.
 Thoughts shared in this post and on social media for Keep the Tail Wagging®, are honest and based on my experience with my dogs, products I use, try or test, and the research I've done in an effort to raise my dogs naturally.
 If you have any questions about this or other sponsored posts, please feel free to contact me via the contact page of this blog.
 Thank you.